mental1104/CSAPP/lab/shelllab/readme.md

 ## builtin_cmd

-We may be inspirational if we look at the code provided by textbook:
+It may be inspirational if we look at the code provided by textbook:
 ![](./pic/2.png)

 So, all we need to do is to use standard `strcmp` to compare each string in the if-statement and then do something.